DOCA Flow Tune Tool

 Connection to DOCA Flow Tune Server

 Some features of DOCA Flow Tune work by interacting with a live DOCA Flow based program.
-This is enabled through a server that is running in the background as part of the DOCA Flow library, and requires all of the following to be applied:
+This is enabled through a server that is running in the background as part of the DOCA Flow library, and requires all the following to be applied:

 DOCA Flow based program should explicitly enable the server.